 The most common type of stroke is an ischemic stroke, accounting for about 87% of all strokes.
 An ischemic stroke occurs when a blood clot blocks an artery or other blood vessel, blocking blood flow to the brain.

 This type of stroke may be preceded by a TIA (transient ischemic attack or "mini-stroke").
 In fact, your risk of having a stroke after a TIA is highest in the first week after having the TIA.
-With a TIA, the blockage is temporary and most symptoms go away in less than an hour without leaving any permanent damage.
+With a TIA, the blockage is temporary and symptoms go away in less than 24 hours.